kenjidesu/Tic-Tac-Toe/README.md

 ![tictactoe in-game](https://github.com/kenjidesu/Tic-Tac-Toe/blob/main/tictactoe.PNG)

-  Since Tic-Tac-Toe is a tie given optimal play by both sides, you should never be able to beat the AI (though if you don’t play optimally as well, it may beat you!)
+  Since *this* Tic-Tac-Toe is a tie given optimal play by both sides, you should never be able to beat the AI (though if you don’t play optimally as well, it may beat you!)

 ## Download